Calisthenics for Beginners – Workout Plan, Tips and Common Mistakes to Avoid

 Are weights weighing you down?

-In this beginner’s guide to calisthenics, we outline everything you need to know, including example exercises to try, a 7 day workout plan, benefits, common mistakes to avoid, and ultimately, if this style of exercise suits your fitness goals.
+In this beginner’s guide to calisthenics, we outline everything you need to know, including what calisthenics actually is, example exercises to try, a 7 day workout plan, the key benefits, common mistakes to avoid, and how to track your progress over time.

 What is Calisthenics?

-Calisthenics is a type of strength training that uses your own body’s weight as resistance, coupled with functional movement patterns.
+Calisthenics is a form of strength training that uses your own bodyweight as resistance, built around compound, multi-joint movements that work multiple muscle groups at once.

-Is Calisthenics Merely Another Term for Bodyweight Exercises?
+Is Calisthenics Just Another Term for Bodyweight Training?

 Movement Progression Vs Reps/Sets